derricka-lau/raising-bot/readme.md

 4. **BOT CONSOLE**
    - If Telegram has no signal, you can manually enter the untriggered signals.
    - The bot will show instructions and examples.
+   - **Note:** When you enter a signal, the bot will automatically adjust the expiry date to the most recent valid US trading day if the expiry date you provide is a holiday or non-trading day.

 5. **How It Works**
    - The bot stages all orders before market open, checking for duplicates against existing TWS orders and current session orders.